matthewgall/matthewgall.com/content/posts/building-throwaway-cloud.md

 From social networks to SaaS platforms—identify suspicious accounts before they can spam, manipulate reviews, or abuse free trials.
 Works seamlessly with existing fraud prevention stacks.

 **⚡ Integration in Minutes, Not Months**
 Simple REST API with comprehensive docs.
 Most developers integrate throwaway detection in under an hour.
-Free tier includes 10,000 monthly requests—enough for most startups to get started.
+Completely free with generous rate limits.

 ---